Guide to Work, Study, Travel and Living Abroad

 Teaching Jobs at Language Schools

-When you arrive in a likely place your initial steps might include some of the following: copy a list of schools from the Yellow Pages (many are now available on-line such as the Pages Jaunes in France or the Gelbe Seiten in Germany); check local papers, websites and notice boards in likely locations such as universities, TEFL training centers, English language bookshops (where you should also notice which EFL materials are stocked), or places frequented by expatriate teachers.
+When you arrive in a likely place, your initial steps might include some of the following: copy a list of schools from the Yellow Pages (many are now available online such as the Pages Jaunes in France or the Gelbe Seiten in Germany); check local papers, websites and notice boards in likely locations such as universities, TEFL training centers, English language bookshops (where you should also notice which EFL materials are stocked), or places frequented by expatriate teachers.

-Throughout Europe, summer camps for children and teenagers often offer English immersion alongside sports and activities creating a demand for native speakers to act as teachers-cum-counselors.
+Throughout Europe, summer camps for children and teenagers often offer English immersion alongside sports and activities, creating a demand for native speakers to act as teachers-cum-counselors.
 Relevant companies are included below.

 TEFL Training in Europe